 The text aimed at the WCAG 2.2 specification is:

 Information needed later on in activities that require sequential input should be stored, or displayed, as the user proceeds through required tasks.
-Similarly, contents that are labeled with instructions, and/or sample text, should visibly display that information at all times.
+Similarly, content that is labeled with instructions, and/or sample text, should visibly display that information at all times.

 Alastair suggests breaking it into two separate SCs, making them true/false statements, and more focused on the content requirement: